apache/kylin/website/docs/query/insight/async_query.md

 2. Specify the queue used for asynchronous queries.
 Three levels are supported for designation, the priority from high to low is as follows:

-   -Query level, specified by API request parameter `spark_queue` -Project level, specified by setting `kylin.query.async-query.spark-conf.spark.yarn.queue` -System level, specified by setting `kylin.query.async-query.spark-conf.spark.yarn.queue` in the configuration file `/conf/kylin.properties`
+   - Query level, specified by API request parameter `spark_queue`
+   - Project level, specified by setting `kylin.query.async-query.spark-conf.spark.yarn.queue`
+   - System level, specified by setting `kylin.query.async-query.spark-conf.spark.yarn.queue` in the configuration file `/conf/kylin.properties`

    > **Tip**: If none of the three are configured, the default queue is `default`

 3. Set configuration: `kylin.query.async-query.submit-hadoop-conf-dir=$KYLIN_HOME/async_query_hadoop_conf`

-4. Put the hadoop configuration of the asynchronous query cluster into the $KYLIN_HOME/async_query_hadoop_conf directory, and put the hive-site.xml for building the cluster into this directory.
+4. Put the hadoop configuration of the asynchronous query cluster into the `$KYLIN_HOME/async_query_hadoop_conf` directory, and put the hive-site.xml for building the cluster into this directory.
-    If Kerberos authentication is enabled, you need to copy the krb5.conf file to the $KYLIN_HOME/async_query_hadoop_conf directory.
+    If Kerberos authentication is enabled, you need to copy the `krb5.conf` file to the `$KYLIN_HOME/async_query_hadoop_conf` directory.

 5. If Kerberos authentication is enabled between asynchronous query cluster, query cluster, and build cluster, the following additional configuration is required: